wp-plugins/fetch-tweets/readme.txt

 * Tweaked the default template styles for right to left text display.
 * Updated the Admin Page Framework library to v2.1.0.
 * Added the option to set access rights to the setting pages.
-* Added the ability to clear caches.
+* Added the option to clear caches.
 * Added the ability to fetch tweets by list.

 = 1.1.1 - 09/08/2013 =